vioshyvo/team-supermoniveto/README.md

 - Anisia Katinskaia

-### Naviagtion
+### Navigation
 #### Pre-processing

-* [src/data_utility.py](https://github.com/vioshyvo/team-supermoniveto/blob/master/src/data_utility.py) contains the preprocessing functions such as downloading and parsing the data and tags.
-It also has functions to clean the texts and vectorize them.
+* [src/data_utility.py](https://github.com/vioshyvo/team-supermoniveto/blob/master/src/data_utility.py) contains the pre-processing functions such as downloading and parsing the data and tags.
+It also has functions to clean the texts and vectorise them.

 #### Helpers
 * [tags_dist.py](https://github.com/vioshyvo/team-supermoniveto/blob/master/tags_dist.py) contains a function to plot the distribution of the tags.